 - The member of staff will talk calmly to the child when discussing what has happened - Give the child/children time to calm down & think about what has happened.
-What was the "trigger"? - What are the possible consequences of that behaviour? - Ask child/children how the issue should be fairly resolved e.g. apologise, agree on timing of equipment use. - Record the incident in the class notebook and ensure the Class teacher is informed.
+What was the "trigger"? - What are the possible consequences of that behaviour? - Ask child/children how the issue should be fairly resolved e.g. apologise, agree on timing of equipment use. - Record the incident on CPOMs if required and ensure the Class teacher is informed.